 Trust

 When I was elected Mayor back in 1999, my city, Baltimore, had become the most violent, addicted and abandoned city in America.
-At one of our first community meetings in a hard-hit neighborhood of East Baltimore, citizens assembled with me, their new Mayor, to talk about crime and public safety and about justice and racial injustice.
+At one of our first community meetings in a hard-hit neighbourhood of East Baltimore, citizens assembled with me, their new Mayor, to talk about crime and public safety and about justice and racial injustice.

 There was tension in the air — a fear about what might be.